By Karl Van Sielman

 Whatever you choose, remember you can shelter some of your potential investment profits in a tax-efficient ISA.

-Do you want to keep as much of your money as possible?
+Do you want to hold onto as much of your money as possible?

 The sooner you open an ISA, the sooner you can make use of your annual allowance.
 You don't need a lot of money to get started – even £50 a month is enough.